Palais Kaunitz-Wittgenstein: History

 After his death, Kaunitz' heirs sold the palace in 1803 to the Austrian foreign minister Franz de Paula Karl von Colloredo, who commissioned new refurbishments, including a bathhouse with paintings.
 Colloredo died in 1806 leading to the next change in ownership, as his widow sold the palace to Nikolaus II, Prince Esterházy in 1808.
 Nikolaus located his art collection in the palace and established it as a museum.

 In 1895, after the death of Nikolaus III the palace was bought by members of the Wittgenstein family, who might have already rented the house in the years prior to their purchase.
-The palace remained in the possession of, inter alia, Klara Wittgenstein and her nephews Ludwig and Paul Wittgenstein, serving since 1910 as the primary home to Klara.
+The palace remained in the possession of, inter alia, Klara Wittgenstein and her brothers Ludwig and Paul, serving since 1910 as the primary home to Klara.
 After Klara Wittgenstein's death, a nearby order of nuns acquired the building and started to run several educational institutes in the palace, before it was reassigned to serve as a community center.
 The Palais Kaunitz-Wittgenstein is currently in the possession of the Austrian state and rented by IACA for the symbolic price of €1 per year.